Student Organization Policies and Procedures

 Please follow the steps below to complete registration:

-All MWCC Student Organizations are required to adhere to all policies, procedures, and guidelines set forth by the Student Life Office in compliance with institution and state policies and regulations.
+All MWCC Student Organizations (SO) are required to adhere to all policies, procedures, and guidelines set forth by the Student Life Office in compliance with institution and state policies and regulations.

 The Student Government Association, and PSOs/RSOs will adhere to the following policies, procedures, and guidelines related to organization funds.
 Any exceptions must be approved by the Student Government Association Ways & Means Committee as well as the entire SGA.